 Slang is somewhat common in grooming businesses.
-The worst slang has a demeaning factor like spoiled brat.
-When overheard by pet owners it can damage the reputation of the business.
+The worst slang has a demeaning factor, like a spoiled brat.
+When overheard by pet owners, it can damage the reputation of the business.
 I have faith that all readers of this article know that most slang is inappropriate in business, but I will list examples.
-Consider the following: crap; shi_; poop; pee; piss; wee-wee; hell; damn; ass; horny and balls.
+Consider the following: crap; shi_; poop; pee; piss; wee-wee; hell; damn; ass; horny; and balls.
 You have likely heard groomers use them.
 Anguished groomers working on behavioral pets might passionately say, “I hate you!”
 Offensive slang explains why shy pet owners say nothing and never return.
-Eliminating slang takes time but you must persist.
+Eliminating slang takes time, but you must persist.
 It never promotes a professional reputation.
 Apologize if clients hear it from staff.

 Reader’s: friendly; comradeship; sociability; company; pals; chum.

 Put pet owners at ease with their choice of you as their groomer by simply communicating that your business encourages and provides companionship for visiting pets.
 Pet sitters know the marketing value of this word.
-Is it not your intent to be friendly with pets and to treat them as temporary company?
+Is your intention not to be friendly with pets and treat them as temporary company?
 Companionship communicates positive imagery.
 “We provide regular companionship and supervision during your pet’s stay.”

-Webster’s: paying strict attention to; mindful; recognizing and noting fact.
+Webster’s: paying strict attention to, mindful, recognizing, and noting the fact.

 Webster’s: the process of determining by examination and analysis the nature and circumstance of a diseased condition.

 Professional groomers make keen observations of the pets they groom.
 They share their observations with pet owners and advise them when veterinary care should be considered.
-This process is best in writing too and that allows the veterinarian to learn how much of a professional you are.
-As a result you may earn vet referrals; we got thousands over the years.
+This process is best in writing, too, allowing the veterinarian to learn how much of a professional you are.
+As a result, you may earn vet referrals; we got thousands over the years.
 Vets clearly saw that our descriptive words of pet conditions never included a single diagnosis which is the responsibility of a licensed medical professional only.

 Webster’s: to discharge urine; to discharge waste matter.

-Urinate is an acceptable replacement for undesirable slang words that describe such as: peeing, pissing and pee-pee.
-“Urine” replaces “pee and piss” too.
-All too often the slang terms for urine are spoken with angry or offensive tone too.
-It is only natural in a pet care environment that pet waste will be mentioned in conversation but it doesn’t have to seem rude, crude or offensive to shy pet owners.
-“Urine” and “urinate” sound “medicinal” perhaps, but they have the virtue of little negative imagery and no prejudice.
+Urinate is an acceptable replacement for undesirable slang words that describe such as: peeing, pissing, and pee-pee.
+“Urine” replaces “pee and piss,” too.
+All too often, the slang terms for urine are spoken with an angry or offensive tone too.
+It is natural in a pet care environment that pet waste will be mentioned in conversation, but it doesn’t have to seem rude, crude, or offensive to shy pet owners.
+“Urine” and “urinate” sound “medicinal,” perhaps, but they have the virtue of little negative imagery and no prejudice.

 Webster’s: expel feces through the anus.

-Some of the most offensive slang used in pet grooming relates to feces, and defecating.
-Pet owners do not want to hear four-letter words for feces, even “crap” offends some.
+Some of the most offensive slang used in pet grooming relates to feces and defecating.
+Pet owners do not want to hear four-letter words for feces.
+Even “crap” offends some.
 It is more socially correct to say defecated or “bowel movement.”
-The best you can do when having to communicate about this subject is to keep negative imagery at minimum by using “defecate” and “feces,” and perhaps bowel movement.
+The best you can do when having to communicate about this subject is to keep negative imagery at a minimum by using “defecate” and “feces,” and perhaps bowel movement.

 Webster’s: abnormally frequent stools.

 It is not improper to use this word.
-Certainly there is a great deal of negative imagery derived from this word, and bad jokes.
-For these reasons we looked for a replacement.
-A far more neutral term is “loose stools” and that is descriptive and does not attempt to diagnose.
+Certainly, a great deal of negative imagery is derived from this word and bad jokes.
+For these reasons, we looked for a replacement.
+A far more neutral term is “loose stools,” and that is descriptive and does not attempt to diagnose.

 Webster’s: spew, eject violently, gush.

 Much like “diarrhea,” the word “vomit” attracts negative attention.
 We switched to “spew” instead.
-It is not critical to switch spew for vomit compared to poor slang but give it a try.
+It is not critical to switch spew for vomit compared to poor slang but try it.
 You may say “vomit” once in a conversation and then switch to “spew.”

 Webster’s: spew, eject violently, gush.

 Similar to “diarrhea,” the word “vomit” attracts negative attention.
 We switched to “spew” instead.
-It is not critical to switch spew for vomit compared to poor slang but give it a try.
+It is not critical to switch spew for vomit compared to poor slang but try it.
 You may say “vomit” once in a conversation and then switch to “spew.”